Read 3 Lucy’s People Book Extracts

 From then on, Arat Kilo’s residents viewed movies containing scenes of questionable morality at 9 pm after Mama’s bedtime.
 Our family hid our TV set when she came to stay.

 3. Emperor Menelik II House of Books

 Elders once used the national library at Emperor Menelik II Palace: Ye Menelik Bete Metshaf This meant ‘Menelik’s House of Books’.
 I had been inside it while at Jubilee in Palace School – it was for everybody.
 The Derg closed it.
 Our national library would remain a sleeping beauty within 40 hectares of neglected-botanical gardens.
-To read about the emperor, click here.
+To read our post featuring the emperor click or tap here.

 Under Emperor Haile Selassie I, the library had 15,000 books: 7800 with basaltic stone or soapstone covers, 5100 with wood from warka and ancient girare trees, and the rest of leather.
 Mostly handmade, they were between 500- and 1500-years-old.
 Many were illuminated.
 The library loaned them at no charge.

 Priest librarians came across as regular guys, but each was multi-lingual and literate in five or six languages.
 All specialised in a subject.
 Patrons would leave with the perfect book, for them to read for one month.

 The library had a unique loans system.
 Staff did not record personal information: no name, contact, place of work or address.
 Priests instead stamped the inside of borrowers’ wrists with indelible ink.
 The shoe shiner or pavement-vegetable seller would notice it.
 ‘Ah, you have a book from Menelik’s House of Books.’